 2. Massaging and cleansing the edges of the eyelids

 Following warming of the eyelids, the liquid secretion can then be carefully massaged out, preferably with a moist cotton pad.
 Massaging makes it easier to wipe out the secretion.

 - Massage the upper eyelid 5 to 10 times from top to bottom, always over the entire breadth of the lid.

 - Subsequently, massage the lower eyelid 5 to 10 times from bottom to top, again over the entire breadth of the lid.

 - Finally, cleanse the edges of the eyelids with a moist cotton pad.

 - When cleaning the edge of the eyelid, always wipe the cotton pad over the eyelid from the outer corner inwards.

-The cotton buds or cosmetic pads should only be used once for each eye.
+The cotton buds, cosmetic pads, cotton pads or eyelid hygiene wipes should only be used once for each eye.